 Additional information about water treatment within the State of Tennessee can be found:

 There are a total of nine operators that work at the facility.
-Two operators possess a Grade 4 and one operator possess a Grade 3 Water Filtration License issued by the State of Tennessee Water and Wastewater Operator Certification Board.
+Two operators possess a Grade 4 and two operator possess a Grade 3 Water Filtration License issued by the State of Tennessee Water and Wastewater Operator Certification Board.
 The Treatment Plant has a state rating of 99 out of 100 and is in compliance with all state and federal drinking water regulations.
 Drinking water test results are available upon request or you may view our most current annual report.